 WFQ allows specifying, for each flow, what fraction of the capacity will be given.
 WRR serves a number of packets for each nonempty queue.

 In a Strict Priority queue, an element with high priority is served before an element with low priority.
 If two elements have the same priority, they are served according to their order in the queue.
+This is the default setting.

 Weight: Controls the weight for this queue.
 The default value is "0".
 This value is restricted to 0-127.
-This parameter is only shown if "Scheduler Mode" is set to "Weighted" (WRR or WFQ).
+This parameter only displays if "Scheduler Mode" is set to "Weighted" (WRR or WFQ).